CPS-SKLCS/NAPL/README.md

 An object is an instantiation of a class.
 In terms of variables, a class would be the type, and an object would be the variable.

-Classes are defined using either keyword class, with the following syntax:
+Classes are defined using keyword "class", with the following syntax:

 ```napl
 class class_name : base_class1, base_class2... {